kuku1995/scrape_project/README.md

 SOUP = BeautifulSoup(ACCESS.text, 'lxml') - # parse the data from the website
 FILMS = SOUP.select('td.titleColumn') - # returns container with film info

+The config.py file contains a list of all the constant variables, these are then called within the files.

 ### Creating the Database
 Make sure you install pymysql package
 Run the database.py file in the directory, with your username and password to your localhost.